Venezuelans struggle amid massive blackouts, while Maduro holds on

 Venezuelans like Carlucci are struggling amid massive blackouts, as well as medical and food shortages as the power struggles continue between President Nicolás Maduro and Juan Guaidó, the opposition leader who declared himself interim president.

 Amid the economic and political crisis, Carlucci's life took a turn several weeks ago.
-Her cancer-stricken father, who was low on medicine, died in the home they share during one of the country’s massive blackouts.
+Her father who had cancer, and was low on medicine, died in the home they share during one of the country’s massive blackouts.

 Now, Carlucci is debating whether to leave the country.